 The quickest way to GrandValley is via GrandPass, climbing along Obstruction Ridge and then brutally dropping to GrandLake.
 Consider a loop via Badger Valley as a saner alternative.
 It’s a little longer and there’s a little more overall climbing involved, but you save your knees on a gentler descent and you get to traverse some quiet backcountry.
 Bursting with wildflowers and fluttering with wild critters, BadgerValley is oft neglected by hikers.
 Don’t expect any badgers though; it was named after a ranger’s horse.
 Lots of Olympic marmots though and that’s close enough.

 Start by heading towards Grand Ridge then head right onto the Badger Valley Trail.
 Descend in the wide U-shaped valley hopping over rivulets and brushing against clumps of fragrant greenery.
 Soon enter subalpine forest.
 After nearly 3.0 miles cross Badger Creek and soon afterwards come upon Grand Creek.
 Now begin a gradual climb to Grand Lake.
 After two miles of peaceful sauntering, arrive at the lake.

 It’s pretty, but the next lake is grander.
 Proceed on stones steps through a flower-studded meadow to a junction.
 Your return is via the trail right.
 Head left.
 After an easy half mile emerge upon open ledges above sparkling MooseLake.
 Like BadgerValley, Moose is a misnomer.
 The lake was named for Frank Moose.
 No moose here; plenty of deer though.
 And scenery!

-Grand Valley is one of 125 featured hikes in my Day Hiking Olympic Peninsula Book.
+Grand Valley is one of 136 featured hikes in my best selling Day Hiking Olympic Peninsula Book.
 For more details on this hike and others, pick up a copy today.

 For more information on where to stay and eat near Olympic National Park, visit Northwest TripFinder.